Ahmed1Bahaa/Restaurant-Order-Reserve-App/README.md

-🍔 Food Ordering & Reservation App (Flutter)
+🍔 Food Ordering & Reservation App

 A modern food ordering and table reservation mobile application built with Flutter.
 The app provides a smooth and intuitive user experience, allowing users to browse meals, manage their cart, and reserve tables easily.

-⸻

 🚀 Features

 	•	🍔 Browse a variety of meals with images, ratings, and prices
 	•	🔍 Search functionality for quick item discovery
 	•	🛒 Add/remove items and manage quantities in the cart